Pisa

 WHAT TO DO IN PISA

-Piazza dei Miracoli (The Miracle Square) – This has to be one of the most gorgeous open spaces in Italy housing the gleaming white structures of the Leaning Tower, Duomo (Cathedral) and Baptistry set against lush green grass.
+Piazza dei Miracoli (The Miracle Square) – This has to be one of the most gorgeous open spaces in Italy housing the gleaming white structures of the Leaning Tower, Duomo (Cathedral) and Baptistery set against lush green grass.
 The square is surrounded by an ancient city wall, with cobbled paths leading to all the main sights.
 The Duomo museum is also here along with the Camposanto – a former cemetery now containing recycled Roman stonework.
 We enjoyed just lying on the grass and soaking up the atmosphere!

 Piazza dei Miracoli: Full review, ticket details & map…

-Leaning Tower Of Pisa: Ticket prices, opening times & map…
+Leaning Tower Of Pisa: Ticket Prices, Opening Times & Map…

 Santa Maria della Spina – Set alongside the river, you’ll find this tiny church perched on the bank in central Pisa.
 From the outside, it’s the gothic architecture that’s fascinating with carved images all over it.
 Inside, it houses a thorn which is said to be from Christ’s crown!
 The church dates back to 1230 and will only take you 20 minutes to visit, but we found it really interesting.